 I am going to love the food.
 My husband asked me if I was planning on doing other stuff besides eating, looking for places to eat or buying new produce to cook and eat.
 Sure I am...maybe.
 I do plan on hiring a bike to ride to work off the food I ate so I can eat more.
 Does that count?

-Speaking of food, let’s make a Portobello Mushroom Burger with Roasted Wasabi Sprouts.
+Speaking of food, let's make our Portobello Mushroom Burger.

 Sure you can.
 Finely sliced, roasted and then massaged with wasabi oil, these sprouts become sweet with a hint of heat from the wasabi.
 Roasting them toasts the edges giving each bite of the burger a satisfying crunch.

 Also, sprouts are little power houses of goodness.
 They contain, to name a few;

 - Vitamin C